jolie/docs/web/language-tools-and-standard-library/basics/data-structures/README.md

 a -> b

 where b is a custom data type,is a lazy reference not a pointer to the node.
-The espression on the right of -> will be evaluated evaluated every time you are going to use the reference a.
+The expression on the right of -> will be evaluated evaluated every time you are going to use the reference a.
 So we could say a is a lazy reference.

 Consider the following use: